Python 3 porting - pickles

 [86, 97, 98, 99, 100, 10, 112, 48, 10, 46]

-While in Python 3.6, with pickle.DEFAULT_PROTOCOL of 3, the analogous pickles will contain zeros.
+However in Python 3.6, with pickle.DEFAULT_PROTOCOL of 3, analogous pickles will contain zeros.

 py3> [c for c in pickle.dumps(b'abcd')]